blackcatgitbub/devops-basic-infra/yt-videos/k8s-aws-load-balancer/readme.md

 3. (Optional) Route 53 Domain
 ### Create EC2 Instances & Other Components for the Cluster Using Terraform

-Resources: \
+Resources created: \
 __VPC__: 2 Private subnets, 2 Public subnets, 1 nat gw, 1 igw and 2 security groups(cluster and bastion node) \
 __IAM role__: Permissions required to create load balancer \
 __EC2 instances__: 1 master, 2 worker nodes (t2.medium), and 1 Bastian host(t2.micro)

 1. cd to [tf-resources](tf-resources).
-2. Most variables are defined[here](tf-resources/1-variable.tf).
+2. Most variables are defined [here](tf-resources/1-variable.tf).
 Adjust them if needed.
 3. Amazon Linux image is the default AMI.
 Update the data resource in [here](tf-resources/4-ec2-instace.tf) for a different distro.
 4. Initialize the dir and run `terraform plan` to check for error and then `terraform apply` to create resources.
 5. Make note of IPs.
 Will need them to access nodes.